 The highways included in this indicator represent just 8.5% of the total miles of public roadway in the state but carry 60% of the traffic.

-Ride quality improved in 2014.
-Overall, there were 170 fewer miles of state highway with poor ride quality in 2014 compared to 2013.
+Ride quality improved in 2017.
 The condition of major state highway assets has improved or remained constant since 2009 due to a series of one time increases in preservation focused investment.
 These increases have enabled MnDOT to keep pace with preservation even as a growing number of roads and bridges require significant repair or replacement.
 This situation is temporary, however, as MnDOT projections show asset condition resuming its long-term decline by the end of the decade.